Orbital-Web/Raphael/README.md

 Builds for Windows and Ubuntu are available on the [Releases](https://github.com/Orbital-Web/Raphael/releases) page.

-If you are on Windows, you will need to copy `openal32.dll` from `SFML-2.6.0/bin/` and add it to the same directory as `main.exe` to be able to run it.
+If you are on Windows, you will need to copy `openal32.dll` from `SFML-2.6.0/bin/` and add it to the same directory as `main.exe` to be able to run it (you can skip this step if you only intend to use the UCI engine).
 If you are on Ubuntu, you will need to run `sudo apt install libsfml-dev` as the build is dynamically linked.

 Please see the sections below on how to compile the code yourself if the executables do not work for you.